zhaokonglu2/zhaokonglu2.github.io/index.md

 Computer Science and Technology

 ## Introduction
 I am a first-year graduate student in Computer Science and Technology at Beijing Institute of Technology.
-Throughout my academic journey, I have been awarded multiple scholarships and recognized as an Outstanding Student and for my Outstanding Graduation Project at BIT.
-I possess solid theoretical knowledge and practical experience in computer vision (CV) and natural language processing (NLP), with a paper accepted for oral presentation at a CCF-C conference.
+Throughout my academic journey, I have been awarded multiple scholarships and recognized as an Outstanding Student and  Outstanding Graduation Project at BIT.
+I possess solid theoretical knowledge and practical experience in computer vision (CV) and natural language processing (NLP).
 I have passed the CET-6 exam and am comfortable working in an English-speaking environment.
 I am an optimistic individual with excellent communication skills, a strong aptitude for learning, self-motivation, adaptability, and resilience under pressure.

 ## Educational Background
 ### Master’s Degree, Beijing Institute of Technology